kailash-manasarovar/statement/docs/timeline/2024/august.md

 - I reply candidly.
 - It's astonishing to read these chats that reveal how something evil has gotten a hold of my mind and how I'm constantly rewriting it into love.
-- Nevertheless, I know that was happening to me, which is bad, has happened to her.
+- Nevertheless, I know that whatever was happening to me, a very bad thing, has also happened to her.

 ![](../../content/whatsapps/trish-2.jpg){width=35%}
 ![](../../content/whatsapps/trish-3.jpg){width=35%}

 - It's so curious I mention Marc, then Vigas.
 - The random canvas she sends me looks a bit like a man and woman in bed.
+- Does he have his hands around her throat?
 - I wonder if it comes from a still of events at my apartment (sorry, sedated porn studio).
-- It is supposed to be another psychological wounding?
+- Is it supposed to be another psychological wounding?
 - That she completely ignores everything I have said to her, and then ignores my next messages, I find extremely sinister.

 ![](../../content/whatsapps/trish-4.jpg){width=35%}